Faz1990/multinational-retail-data-centralisation/Buissness Queries.md

 This revenue distribution will be instrumental in guiding the sales team's efforts as we continue to refine our sales strategies and maximize revenue across all channels.

-*The pie chart reflects the sales distribution and highlights areas with the greatest potential for revenue growth.*